niladribit69/Pvpro_automation/README.md

 pvpro daily coin collector

--uses web automation to collect daily coins from pvpro and give you status regarding your total coins along with providing voice assisstance
+-uses web automation using Selenium to collect daily coins from pvpro and give you status regarding your total coins along with providing voice assisstance